Hungry for heroin information

 Dear Gathering info,

-Because of its highly addictive nature, it is extremely difficult to stop using heroin.
-Heroin has ruined or ended the lives of actors, rock stars, business execs, homemakers, and college students alike — sometimes from ignorance-induced overdose, and other times from mixtures with other drugs.
+Good alias... and smart strategy of getting informed before you try anything, especially a highly-addictive drug.
+Heroin, sometimes referred to as smack, horse, or hell dust, is an opioid, meaning it’s derived from opium poppy seeds.
+When injected, snorted, or smoked, heroin quickly converts to morphine and binds to opioid receptors in the brain that control pain, pleasure, heart rate, sleep, and respiration.
+This process can cause some to feel a sense of joy or euphoria.
+However, because of its highly addictive nature, it’s extremely hard to quit heroin.
+Heroin has ended the lives of actors, rock stars, business execs, homemakers, and college students alike — sometimes from overdose and other times from mixtures with other drugs.
 The latter cause is often unknown to users who buy their drugs from unfamiliar or dishonest sources.

 Keep pondering and gathering,

 Originally published Jun 06, 1997